Best Irish Boxty Recipe: Inspired by Bricin in Killarney, Ireland

 For Boxty

-• 1 medium potato peeled & grated
+• 1 medium potato (peeled & grated – makes about 1 cup)

-• 3/4 cup potato, mashed make as preferred with milk, butter, salt, pepper
+• 3/4 cup potato, mashed

 • 1 1/2 cups milk